KeananG/Folium/README.md

 # Folium
 This repository is to help explain and show applications of Folium.
-The main notebook is Folium_lean.ipynb and the GIS notebook using geopandas is called
+The main notebook is Folium_lean.ipynb and the GIS notebook using geopandas is called Keanan_gis_code.ipynb